Why Crop Insurance Is More Critical Than Ever for Rabi Crops Facing Climate Change

 Understanding Rabi Crops

-Rabi crops are sown in winter and harvested in spring.
+The best Rabi crops are sown in winter and harvested in spring.
 Common examples include wheat, barley, mustard, peas, and gram.
 These crops rely heavily on a stable winter climate—lower temperatures and minimal rainfall during the growing season.
 Traditionally, Rabi crops have been considered more resilient than their Kharif counterparts due to their reliance on smart irrigation rather than monsoon rains.
 However, this resilience is now being tested.

 Climate change is disrupting the conditions that Rabi crops depend on.
 Rising temperatures, erratic rainfall, and increased frequency of extreme weather events are disrupting sowing and harvesting cycles.
 For instance: